Many have found grounding (also called “earthing”) to accelerate healing and speed recovery while sleeping.

 Grounding difficulties are similar to difficulties in running EKGs

 Emergency departments measure heart function with EKGs, also known as electrocardiograms.
 When you’re performing an EKG, you place an electrode at general points on a person’s body.
 The heart functions like a pump.
 The EKG machine looks at the way a charge cycles through the body.
 In that way, you can take a sort of snapshot of the way the person’s heart is functioning at a single instant in time.
 You can tell if someone is having a heart attack, if their heart is damaged, or if it’s beating too fast or too slow.

 When a particular node on the EKG machine isn’t making good contact with the skin, it’s instantly apparent.
 Sometimes it’s because the patient is too hairy.
 Sometimes the electrode isn’t sticking because they’re too sweaty.
 Sometimes they’re trembling.
 Sometimes the electrode is malfunctioning.
 Sometimes the wire is frayed.

-If you’re using a grounding band, try putting a little moisture under the metal.
+If you’re using a metal grounding band, try putting a little moisture under the metal.
 The moisture should allow the electrons to conduct.
 The moisture can be from wetting the area or from a water-based lubricant.
+Using an actual water-based lubricant will allow connectiveness to persist longer.